Australian Nuclear Science and Technology Organisation: Nuclear reactors

 ANSTO has two nuclear research reactors onsite: The High Flux Australian Reactor, or HIFAR, in operation from 1958 to 2007, and the Open-pool Australian lightwater reactor (OPAL) designed by the Argentine company INVAP.
 HIFAR was permanently shut down on 30 January 2007.
 The OPAL reactor came online in November 2006 and the facility was officially opened on 20 April 2007.

 A third, smaller unit, being a 100 kW thermal Argonaut-class reactor named MOATA, was in operation between 1961 and 1995, before being decommissioned in 2009.
 The reactor was initially commissioned to train Australian nuclear scientists in the operation of HIFAR, but its envelope was later widened to include neutron imaging and activation analysis, soil analysis, and radioisotopic medical research.

 Spent fuel from the reactors is transported to Port Kembla, then shipped to France for reprocessing.

 In 2017, ANSTO announced the creation of a NiMo-SiC alloy for use in molten salt reactors.

+Rare-earth processing facility

+Australia's first rare-earth processing facility is under construction by ANSTO in Sydney, due for completion in 2026.
+The facility will process rare earths found in clay, and will be used by rare-earth companies from across Australia, with Australian Rare Earths's proposed Koppamurra mining project first to use it.